rit-swenms-gang/pcgen/courseProjectDocs/integration-testing/README.md

 ```

 This will:
 - Compile all source code
 - Compile all tests
-    - run the entire test suite (unit + integration)
+- Run the entire test suite (unit + integration)
 - Produce a JaCoCo .html report

 ## Test Location